 Note on Timing.
-Work plan elements marked 'annually' or 'ongoing' will be reported at least once each year in February when the General Manager provides a report on the progress of the strategic business plan.
+Work plan elements marked 'annually' or 'ongoing' will be reported at least once each year in February when the General Manager provides a report on the progress of the Strategic Plan along with the District's Annual Report.

 Goal 1.
-PROGRAMS: Cost-Effective, Environmentally Sound Programs
+PROGRAMS: Cost-Effective, Environmentally Sound Programs.

-Relevant Values: public health, financial stability, innovation, professionalism, environmental stewardship, collaboration, communication, and education.
+Relevant Values: public health, financial stability, innovation, professionalism, environmental stewardship, collaboration, communication.